Vegan Banana Cream Pie

 - ¼ teaspoon salt

-- 1 cup plant milk (soy, almond, coconut, etc), vanilla flavored
+- 1 cup plant-based milk soy, almond, coconut, etc, vanilla flavored

-- 2 tablespoons Earth Balance, dairy free margarine
+- 2 tablespoons vegan butter dairy free margarine

 - 1 tablespoon nutritional yeast flakes